 I make art out of the stuff I wear on my sleeves.

-Issha Marie is a visual artist, who also works as a professional food and lifestyle photographer.
-She graduated from the University of Toronto in the summer of 2008, where she earned her Honours B.A. in English Literature and Visual Studies.
-Her work is usually characterized by her use of layers, filters, textures, and saturated colours.
-Much of her technique is inspired by the illustrious Dave Mckean, who is best known for his photo collages in Neil Gaiman‘s Sandman covers.
+Issha graduated from the University of Toronto in the summer of 2008, where she earned her Honours B.A. in English Literature and Visual Studies.
+Her work is usually characterized by her use of layers, filters, textures, dramatic shadows, and saturated colours.
+Much of her foundational techniques are inspired by the illustrious Dave Mckean, who is best known for his photo collages in Neil Gaiman‘s Sandman covers.